 A. Yes.
 As long as the minimum depth requirements is maintained for each line.
 We suggest that a separation be kept between the lines to allow for repair of one without affecting the other.

-A. The best way is to talk to the inspector between 8:00am and 8:30am, the inspector can give a call approximately 30 min before arrival.
+A. The best way is to talk to the inspector between 8:30am and 9:00am, the inspector can give a text message approximately 30 min before arrival.
 The inspectors will normally leave for the field between 9:00am and 9:30am.

 A. Yes.
 The permanent service may be installed prior to the electrical systems.
 Some of the service equipment is intended for indoor use only.
 If a wall and roof are not in place, an adequate method of protecting this equipment from the weather (water, wind, snow, etc.) shall be provided.
 PLEASE NOTE: No electrical installations (wiring and boxes) can be made until there is a waterproof roof and adequate protection at the exterior walls.

 A. 210.12 Arc- Fault Circuit-Interrupter Protection.
 Definition: Arc- Fault Circuit-Interrupter Protection (AFCI).
 A device intended to provide protection from the effects of arc faults by recognizing characteristics unique to arcing and by functioning to de-energize the circuit when an arc fault is detected.
-2011 National Electrical code NFPA 70 210.12 requires the following areas to have arc fault protection: all 15 and 20 ampere branch circuits supplying outlets installed in dwelling units.
+National Electrical code NFPA 70 210.12 requires the following areas to have arc fault protection: all 15 and 20 ampere branch circuits supplying outlets installed in dwelling units.
 In family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas.
-This include the lights, outlets, and smoke detectors.
-Areas that don’t require arc fault protection: kitchens, bathrooms, outdoors, unfinished basements.
-Basically any area that requires GFCI protection does not require arc fault protection.

-No. The 2003 UPC prohibits the relief device from being piped into the water heater pan.
-The temperature and pressure relief device must be piped to an approved plumbing fixture or to the outside.
+No. The temperature and pressure relief device must be piped to an approved plumbing fixture or to the outside.

 Yes, a permit and inspection are required for the replacement of any gas equipment or the installation of any new gas equipment.